Seahawks open preseason as a mystery that will take some time to solve

 Would the running game, so ineffectual last year, and so emphasized by Carroll this year, show signs of promise?
 Why, yes, in fact, they did, at least early, with Chris Carson rattling off two nice runs, of 12 and 8 yards, on that drive.
 He spun and cut with aplomb, in addition to bulling for 3 yards on fourth-and-1 to keep the drive alive.
 Rashaad Penny, while generally quiet, also had a tantalizing run, turning the corner after being seemingly bottled up, gaining 5 yards.

 Wilson did Wilson things, scrambling twice for gains totaling 14 yards, and completing four of five passes for 43 yards, including a 5-yard touchdown bullet to Nick Vannett, before getting bubble-wrapped for the rest of the game.
-Austin Davis, vying for the backup job, led a nifty drive – until throwing it straight to Indy’s Nate Hairston for an end-zone interception that won’t sit well with Carroll.
+Austin Davis, vying for the backup job, led a nifty drive – until throwing it straight to Indy’s Nate Hairston for an end zone interception that won’t sit well with Carroll.

-On defense, a big story line this year is how the pass rush will develop in light of the departures of Michael Bennett and Cliff Avril.
+On defense, a big story line this year is how the pass rush will develop in light of the departure of Michael Bennett and Cliff Avril.
 The first name to pop was defensive end Rasheem Green, a third-round pick who had a sack in the first quarter and shared another with Jacob Martin in the third quarter.

 From the moment he arrived in Seattle, linebacker Shaquem Griffin has been the subject of intense scrutiny.
 In his NFL debut, Griffin had a sequence of four tackles on four consecutive plays on his first drive, answering immediately the question of whether a one-handed player can tackle at this level.
-Griffin’s energy and range were evident immediately – and his twin brother, Shaquill Griffin, had a nice breakup of an Andrew Luck pass intended for T.Y.
+Griffin’s energy and range were evident immediately – and his twin brother had a nice breakup of an Andrew Luck pass intended for T.Y.
 Hilton during the brief playing time given to the first-team defense.

 There were other bite-sized nuggets to chew upon, like a sack by outside linebacker Barkevious Mingo against his former team, and a play by Delano Hill on a punt return in which he appeared to rip the ball out for a fumble.
-Though the refs ruled that forward progress had already been stopped (despite Bobby Wagner running onto the field to plead for the fumble), the near turnover no doubt caught the eyes of coaches.
+Though the refs ruled that forward progress had already been stopped (despite Bobby Wagner running onto the field to plead for the fumble), the near turnover no doubt caught the eyes of coaches – as did a glaring missed tackle by Hill on a third-down play that ended the game.

 The kicking battles, both of them, were unrevealing, though Jason Myers was the first kicker to boot a field goal, nailing a 43-yarder, and rookie punter Michael Dickson had a high, spinning punt that the Colts’ returner couldn’t handle cleanly.
-That was a 58-yarder, nearly matched later by Jon Ryan’s 53-yard punt.
+That was a 61-yarder, nearly matched later by Jon Ryan’s 53-yard punt.

 We will learn more over time on that front, just as the secondary battles will clarify themselves more definitively.
-Give an early plaudit to cornerback Justin Coleman, who had a brilliant sequence on Indy’s opening drive, combining with Bradley McDougald on a tackle for less, then breaking up a pass with a diving play.
+Give an early plaudit to cornerback Justin Coleman, who had a brilliant sequence on Indy’s opening drive, combining with Bradley McDougald on a tackle for loss, then breaking up a pass with a diving play.

+Carroll lamented the fact that the Seahawks could recover just one of Indy’s seven fumbles (that one for a memorable touchdown by Joey Ivie, signed on Monday), and that a potential win was thwarted by a surge of second-half penalties (sound familiar?).
+But, he said enthusiastically, “We saw so much good things.”

 Yes, all these observations come with an industrial-sized grain of salt, one which is even larger in the first of Seattle’s four preseason games.
 In the end, what we saw on Thursday may end up meaning very little, as new and stronger clues are unveiled.